harvestinghappiness/harvestinghappiness.github.io/_posts/2019-03-01-Update-Getting-To-Know-Our-Leaders.md

 ### Tell us a little about yourself.

-I am Josefina Pich and I will turn 24 years old this year.
+I am Josefa Pich and I will turn 24 years old this year.
 I am one of ten siblings.
 Last year I completed one of my goals, and graduated as an LPN.
 I have been involved with Cosechando Felicidad before it even had a name.
 I think it has been over four years now.
 I originally came because I heard there was an opportunity for a scholarship.
 Little did I know then that it would evolve into one of the biggest parts of my life.

 ### What makes you want to keep coming?